Rambalac/ACDDokanNet/Readme.md

 * Read [Issues](#issues) and [Notes](#notes) sections tobe sure you know about main limitations, it may not work for apps you want to use.

 * Install Dokany
-  * For versions after 1.6.0 install Dokany with DokanSetup-1.0.0.5000.exe from https://github.com/dokan-dev/dokany/releases/tag/v1.0.0 .
+  * For versions after 1.6.0 install Dokany with DokanSetup.exe from https://github.com/dokan-dev/dokany/releases/tag/v1.0.3 .
   * For versions before 1.6.0 install DokanInstall_0.8.0_redist.exe from https://github.com/dokan-dev/dokany/releases/tag/v0.8.0 .

 * Install my latest release from https://github.com/Rambalac/ACDDokanNet/releases/latest .